samiribrh/holbertonschool-higher_level_programming/devops_essentials/docker-alpine-hello/README.md

 **Overview:**

-This directory consists of Alpine essentials.
+This directory consists of Alpine for Hello, World!.